South Carolina DOT Number

 Does My Vehicle Registration Name Have To Match the MCS-150 Name?

 No. These two names do not have to match.
 But the name displayed on your vehicle must match your MCS-150 application name.
 (This is the name that you register under using your DOT SC Number application.)
 Here is an example of how this name process works when getting a DOT SC Number.
 Say that your motor carrier/company name is Johnson Trucking.
 Your truck's registered to Adam Johnson.
 This means your MCS-150 must show Johnson Trucking as the carrier.
 Johnson Trucking is also the name that you will display on your commercial vehicle.
+Check out which is The Best Trucking Authority Package in the Trucking Industry.

 Where Can I Travel Once I Receive My Intrastate USDOT #?